kgujral2612/twitter-clone/README.md

 - Users can like and retweet existing tweets.
 - Likes and retweets will be stored with user and tweet references in the database.
 - The frontend will display like and retweet counts for each tweet.

+### Real-time Notifications:
+- Users will recieve notifications from their followers for post likes, retweets, and replies in real-time.
+- Users will receive notifications when someone new follows them in real-time.

+### Creating chats and Real-time Messaging:
+- Users can create chats with other users.
+- Users will receive messages in real-time.

 ## Scalability